-With his big mustache and baggy skin, DeForrest Kelley looks like a porn star whose face is melting.
+With his big mustache and baggy skin, DeForrest Kelley looks like an adult film star whose face is melting.

 Remember that scene in Monty Python and the Holy Grail when the knights come across the Rabbit of Caerbannog?